 Although each religion has a different story it follows, different responsibilities and requirements of its followers, each has at least one all-knowledgeable, all-present, powerful being, likely bigger than the planet, itself that it follows.

 For Christians this is Jesus Christ, and he goes by many other names.
-For Catholics, Orthodox members, Protestants, Jews, and Muslims, this is God is one in the same.
+For Catholics, Orthodox members, Protestants, Jews, and Muslims, this God is one in the same.